-Our goal is to see more students (K-3) over next two years reading at grade level.
-Assessments used to evaluate effectiveness will be: 1) Reading Running Records to clinically obtain data as to students' reading comprehension level; 2) STAR Reading pre and post assessments; 3) MAPS (NWEA) pre and post assessments; Linkit using NWEA question data base for Performance Indicator Test (PI Test); and 4) common local assessments.
+Our goal is to see more students (K-3) reading at grade level.
+Assessments used to evaluate effectiveness will be: 1) Reading Running Records to clinically obtain data as to students' reading comprehension level; 2) STAR Reading pre- and post-assessments; 3) MAPS (NWEA) pre- and post-assessments; Thinkgate question data base for Performance Indicator Test (PI Test); and 4) common local assessments.
 Using the "On Track" standards for grades K-3 (supplied by ODE), teachers will be able to examine and assess the effectiveness of our balanced workshop model.
-Our rationale is that if students enter each grade level solidly on target, the next grade level teacher can work with them at even higher levels.
+Our rationale is that if students enter each grade level solidly on target, their next teacher can work with them at even higher levels.
 The goal is to set the bar high so that students enter third grade reading at a higher rate than before.
-Impact will be measured by an increase in number of students reading at or above grade level in grades K-3 using standardized test, NWEA, and STAR by 2015; and 75 percent of students passing the third grade Ohio Achievement Assessment in Reading by 2015.
+Impact will be measured by an increase in the number of students reading at or above grade level in grades K-3 using standardized tests, NWEA, and STAR by 2015; the ultimate objective is for 80 percent of students to pass the third grade Ohio Achievement Assessment in Reading by June 2015.

-Surveys will be completed twice per year by teachers, parents, and students to analyze effectiveness.
+Surveys will be completed twice each year by teachers, parents, and students to analyze effectiveness.
 Data gleaned from the surveys will drive decision making regarding the future implementation of this balanced workshop concept.